Skip to content

 The components of your social media compliance policy will vary based on your industry and the size of your business.
 It might actually include several different types of policy, such as:

 • Social media policy.
 Guides your internal social media strategy and employees’ social posts.
-It should include relevant rules and regulations, your content approval process, and more.
+It should include relevant regulations, your content approval process, rules for AI-generated content, and more.
 We’ve created a complete guide on creating a social media policy.

 • Acceptable use policy.
 Sets expectations for how fans and followers can interact with your brand.
 This policy helps reduce risks from public interactions on your social media accounts.